University of Reading cookie policy

 Central Zagros Archaeological Project

-A collaborative UK-Iran project investigating the Early Neolithic of western Iran through excavation of two mound sites, Sheikh-e Abad and Jani, in the Zagros mountains.
+CZAP is a collaborative UK-Iraq-Iran project investigating the Early Neolithic of eastern Iraq and western Iran through excavation of several sites.
 This project was funded by the UK Arts and Humanities Research Council for four years from January 2011.
-It is also being supported by grants from the National Geographic Society, the British School of Archaeology in Iraq, the British Institute of Persian Studies, the Society of Antiquaries of London, and the Wainwright Fund for Near Eastern Archaeology.
-From October 2018, a new phase of this research is supported by a European Research Council Advance Grant entitled MENTICA Middle East Neolithic Transition: Integrated Community Approaches
+It has also been supported by grants from the British Academy, National Geographic Society, the British School of Archaeology in Iraq, the British Institute of Persian Studies, the Society of Antiquaries of London, and the Wainwright Fund for Near Eastern Archaeology.
+From October 2018 to September 2024, this project was supported by a European Research Council Advanced Grant entitled MENTICA Middle East Neolithic Transition: Integrated Community Approaches

-Roger co-directs, with Wendy Matthews and Kamal Rasheed Raheem, ongoing excavations at the Early Neolithic site of Bestansur in Iraqi Kurdistan.
+Roger co-directs, with Wendy Matthews and Kamal Rasheed Raheem, ongoing excavations at the Early Neolithic sites of Zawi Chemi Rezan and Bestansur in Iraqi Kurdistan.
 Bestansur's importance is recognised by its status on the UNESCO World Heritage Tentative List.

 Background